-Roger Stone Predicts Mueller Will Charge Donald Trump Jr. With ‘Lying To The FBI’
+Roger Stone Predicts Mueller Will Charge Donald Trump, Jr. With ‘Lying To The FBI’

-In an interview given to The Political Insider, political fixer and Trump protege Roger Stone made the claim that he believes the special counsel led by Robert Mueller will soon turn their sights on President Trump’s son, Donald Trump Jr. According to Breitbart, Roger Stone made it very clear that he believes that Mueller and his team are gearing up to indict Donald Trump Jr. on charges of having misled FBI agents when questioned about the circumstances surrounding his meeting with Natalia Veselnitskaya and Rinat Akhmetshin amongst others.
+In an interview given to The Political Insider, political fixer and Trump protege Roger Stone made the claim that he believes the special counsel led by Robert Mueller will soon turn their sights on President Trump’s son, Donald Trump, Jr. According to Breitbart, Roger Stone made it very clear that he believes that Mueller and his team are gearing up to indict Donald Trump, Jr. on charges of having misled FBI agents when questioned about the circumstances surrounding his meeting with Natalia Veselnitskaya and Rinat Akhmetshin amongst others.

-“The special counsel is going to charge Donald Trump Jr. with lying to the FBI.
-Notice they’re not charging him for having an illegal meeting with a Russian at Trump Tower because there’s nothing illegal about that meeting… Put more precisely, the only thing illegal about that meeting was how the woman got in the country, how she got a visa from the Obama State Department, and why she was meeting with an official from Fusion GPS before and after the Trump Tower meeting.”
+“The special counsel is going to charge Donald Trump, Jr. with lying to the FBI.
+Notice they’re not charging him for having an illegal meeting with a Russian at Trump Tower because there’s nothing illegal about that meeting.
+Put more precisely, the only thing illegal about that meeting was how the woman got in the country, how she got a visa from the Obama State Department, and why she was meeting with an official from Fusion GPS before and after the Trump Tower meeting.”

-If this prediction were to be true, it would be seen as an tightening of the screw as Mueller seemingly seeks to prosecute anyone associated with the President in the past or present — having already laid charges on former Trump campaign manager Paul Manafort as well as former legal counsel to President Trump, Michael Cohen.
+If this prediction were to be true, it would be seen as an tightening of the screw as Mueller seemingly seeks to prosecute anyone associated with the president in the past or present, having already laid charges on former Trump campaign manager Paul Manafort as well as former legal counsel to President Trump, Michael Cohen.

-Stone went on to elaborate that while it was likely that Donald Trump Jr. did not commit any wrongdoing, that was immaterial to the proceedings, implying that this was a move being made because the “deep state, the entrenched political establishment, is making their move”.
+Stone went on to elaborate that while it was likely that Donald Trump, Jr. did not commit any wrongdoing, that was immaterial to the proceedings, implying that this was a move being made because the “deep state, the entrenched political establishment, is making their move.”

-The meeting in question took place on June 9, 2016 at Trump Tower in New York City.
-Present were Paul Manafort, Donald Trump Jr., and contemporary campaign advisor Jared Kushner.
+The meeting in question took place on June 9, 2016, at Trump Tower in New York City.
+Present were Paul Manafort, Donald Trump, Jr., and contemporary campaign advisor Jared Kushner.
 On the other side of the table were Natalia Veselnitskaya, Rinat Akhmetshin, and several other figures set to allegedly discuss political opposition research that would expose presumed wrongdoings conducted by then-candidate Hillary Clinton and her campaign.

 The curveball attached to the proceedings comes in consideration of the fact that the two named Russian contacts present at the meeting have been tied to Fusion GPS, a political research company initially employed by never-Trump Republicans and later the Democratic National Committee in their hunt for negative press on then-candidate Trump, according to The Hill.